 You have deployed multiple Windows computers, virtual or physical, by cloning a base hard drive image that includes a Symantec Endpoint Protection (SEP) client.
 Now there are duplicate client IDs in the Symantec Endpoint Protection Manager (SEPM) database, and the cloned computers are reporting as the same client to the SEPM.

-Additionally, there is a possiblity, that SEPM reports show threats from multiple machines under one client name.
+Additionally, there is a possibility, that SEPM reports show threats from multiple machines under one client name.
 This may lead to perception that there are more detections than shown in local client logs.

 Duplicate Symantec Endpoint Protection client IDs occur if the base image was not prepared for cloning.
-For more information, learn How to prepare a Endpoint Protection client for cloning.
+For more information, read How to prepare an Endpoint Protection client for cloning.